o2web/react-core/README.md

 React apps can sometimes get stuck on the client's side cache (ex: when the app is added to the phone's homepage).
 You can use the CacheBuster component to help refresh the app.
 Here are the steps to help you set it up.

 * Copy the `generate-build-version.js` script to your app folder
-* Add the `generate-build-version` task to your app's `package.json` and call it with the prebuild hook.
+* Add the `generate-build-version` task to your app's `package.json` and call it with the prestart/prebuild hook.
 This will generate a meta.json file in your `static` folder.

 ```
 "scripts": {
     "generate-build-version": "node ./generate-build-version.js",
+    "prestart": "npm run generate-build-version",
     "pressr:build": "npm run generate-build-version",
     "prestatic:build": "npm run generate-build-version"
     [...]